lukepfarrar/sdr-workshop/README.md

 Linux
 -----

-The following has been tested on Ubunto 18.04:
+The following has been tested on Ubuntu 18.04:

 ```bash
 sudo apt-get update